 The Union of Concerned Scientists, a progressive political science-activism organization, just released a report Tuesday on GE crops and yield.
 Written by Doug Gurian-Sherman, the new report is titled Failure to Yield.
-You can read the whole thing here, and the press release is here.
+You can read Failure to Yield here, and the press release is here.

 Of course, as the title of the report suggests, Gurian-Sherman did not explicitly conclude that GE crops have not decreased yields – he concluded that GE crops did not increase yields significantly.
 At face value, it seems like a reasonable conclusion, one that follows from my understanding of the GE traits that are currently grown: mostly herbicide tolerance and pest resistance.
 In the case of herbicide tolerance in corn and soy, Gurian-Sherman concluded that the trait did not increase yields, while progress in plant breeding continues to do so.